Nitroguanidine: Pesticides

 Nitroguanidine derivatives are used as insecticides, having a comparable effect to nicotine.
 Derivatives include clothianidin, dinotefuran, imidacloprid, and thiamethoxam.

-Biochemistry

-The nitrosoylated derivative, nitrosoguanidine, is often used to mutagenize bacterial cells for biochemical studies.

 Structure

 Following several decades of debate, it could be confirmed by NMR spectroscopy, and both x-ray and neutron diffraction that nitroguanidine exclusively exists as the nitroimine tautomer both in solid state and solution.

+Related compounds

+The methylated and nitrosylated derivative methylnitronitrosoguanidine is used to mutagenize bacterial cells for biochemical studies.